-The curriculum is approved by the Board of Registration in Nursing of the Commonwealth of Massachusetts and is accredited by the National League for Nursing Accrediting Commission.
+The curriculum is approved by the Board of Registration in Nursing of the Commonwealth of Massachusetts and is accredited by the Accreditation Commission for Education in Nursing.
 Information regarding accredited nurse education programs may be obtained from the National League for Nursing Accrediting Commission at 3343 Peachtree Rd NE, Suite 500, Atlanta, Georgia 30326; 800-669-1656.

 Program Admission Requirements

 Graduation from high school or high school equivalency (GED) certificate.

 Completion of algebra, biology (may be satisfied by a course in Anatomy and Physiology), and Chemistry at the high school or college level with grades of 'C' or better.

 Satisfactory achievement in the TEAS entrance examination for Schools of Nursing.
 (Test results will be considered valid for three years from the date the exam was taken.)

 Submission of transcripts from any college previously attended.

 A Personal interview may be held at the discretion of the college.

 Applicants are required to attend an informational meeting offered throughout the Fall and Spring semesters at scheduled times listed in the application packet.